skuzzymiglet/asl/README.rst

 -  The non-\ ``pip`` dependency of ``ffmpeg``, with no way to specify it in ``setup.py``
 -  The usage of ``os.system()``
--  The ``ffmpeg`` command being written for Linux, so it doesn’t work on Windows
+-  The ``ffmpeg`` command uses globbing, so it doesn’t work on Windows

 Todo
 ~~~~